matic-insurance/redis-claim/README.md

 Redis Claim has following execution steps

 1. Executed only once on start of the application.
-1. Checks connection to redis by calling `ping` command
 1. Sets lock key if it does not exist with `setnx` command
-1. Reads lock key if it exists and compares to `app_name`
+1. Reads lock key if it exists
-1. Checks if existing lock key is the same as `app_name`
+1. Compare existing lock key is the same as `app_name`

 **IMPORTANT** Redis claim will not detect db conflict if another application/service is not using it